jimmyff/faehound-games/content/adventure_quest.md

 ## Campaign / One-shots

 This game offers a relaxed campaign/sandbox system: there is no linear path so no big plot to remember, the stories come from emergent narrative.
 This is more of a sandbox survival game allowing players freedom over where they go and what they will do.
 Each play session will take part in a campaign world but this doesn't have to be with the same party.
-It could be a one-shot session with vising friends or you could by trying some new champions.
-Despite the flexibility of this system there a start to the campaign and there is an end that can be attempted if the champions survive long enough to reach it...
+It could be a one-shot session with vising friends or you trying some new champions.
+Despite the flexibility of this system there is a start to the campaign as well as an end which can be attempted if the champions survive long enough to reach it...

 Your champions progress is kept on a character sheet.
-Your champions are portable and could be dropped in and out of different campaign worlds and you can take them with you to a friends campaign or to a convention game (akin to old RPG character sheets that you might take to a one-shot adventure).
+Your champions are portable and could be dropped in and out of different campaign worlds and you can take them with you to a friends campaign or to a convention game (akin to taking your RPG character sheets to a one-shot adventure).
 You/your group might want a more traditional fixed party and that works great too.
 This is your world and these are your adventures, you decide the way you play!

 ![Room tile](/rooms1.png)